picatz/cbor/README.md

 # CBOR

 [Concise Binary Object Representation](https://www.rfc-editor.org/rfc/rfc8949.html) (CBOR) is a schemaless data format designed to be small and extensible.
-This package cbor implements a minimal Concise Binary Object Representation (CBOR) encoder and decoder in a similar style to the [`encoding/json`](https://pkg.go.dev/encoding/json) package.
+This package implements a minimal Concise Binary Object Representation (CBOR) encoder and decoder in a similar style to the [`encoding/json`](https://pkg.go.dev/encoding/json) package.

 ```go